AishaKhalfan/alx-frontend/0x02-advanced_css/README.md

 Based on styles/6-style.css:

-Add Open Sans as the first choice font for font-family-base, with the previous fonts shifted down accordingly Add Raleway as the first choice font for font-family-title, with the previous fonts shifted down accordingly Does not need to pass w3c
+- Add Open Sans as the first choice font for font-family-base, with the previous fonts shifted down accordingly
+- Add Raleway as the first choice font for font-family-title, with the previous fonts shifted down accordingly **Does not need to pass w3c**

 Repo:

-GitHub repository: alx-frontend
+- GitHub repository: alx-frontend
-Directory: 0x02-CSS_advanced
+- Directory: 0x02-CSS_advanced
-File: styles/7-style.css
+- File: styles/7-style.css

-8. Defining line heights
+## Task 8.
+Defining line heights
-mandatory

 Based on styles/7-style.css:

-Targeting root, create the following custom properties: line-height-small set to 1.2 line-height-base set to 1.5 line-height-big set to 1.8
+- Targeting root, create the following custom properties:
+	- line-height-small set to 1.2
+	- line-height-base set to 1.5
+	- line-height-big set to 1.8
-Set the minimum height of line boxes in the body to line-height-base Does not need to pass w3c
+- Set the minimum height of line boxes in the body to line-height-base **Does not need to pass w3c**

 Repo:

-GitHub repository: alx-frontend
+- GitHub repository: alx-frontend
-Directory: 0x02-CSS_advanced
+- Directory: 0x02-CSS_advanced
-File: styles/8-style.css
+- File: styles/8-style.css

-9. Links are decorated by default, time to remove them mandatory
+## Task 9.
+Links are decorated by default, time to remove them

 Based on styles/8-style.css

 Style the anchor elements so the text isn’t decorated with anything

-Does not need to pass w3c
+**Does not need to pass w3c**

 Repo:

-GitHub repository: alx-frontend
+- GitHub repository: alx-frontend
-Directory: 0x02-CSS_advanced
+- Directory: 0x02-CSS_advanced
-File: styles/9-style.css
+- File: styles/9-style.css

-10. Centering the section titles mandatory
+## Task 10.
+Centering the section titles

 Based on styles/9-style.css:

 Create a new custom property section-header-align and set it to center